bkumpar/bkumpar/README.md

-- 👋 Hi, I’m Boris Kumpar - passionate coder machine
+- 👋 Hi, I’m Boris Kumpar - passionate coding machine

 <!---
 bkumpar/bkumpar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.